Guava Juice

-Roi Fabito (born August 21, 1991), better known as Guava Juice, is a Filipino-American YouTuber.
-He is known for his kid-friendly challenge videos, formerly as a part of the duo Wassabi Productions with Alex Wassabi.
+Roi Allan Gille Fabito (born August 21, 1991), better known as Guava Juice, is a Filipino-American YouTuber, actor and internet personality.
+He is known for his kid-friendly challenge videos, and formerly as half of the sketch-comedy duo Wassabi Productions with Alex Wassabi.

 Early life

-Roi Fabito was born on August 21, 1991, in Dagupan, Ilocos Region.
-He has two younger brothers, Raymond and Russell, and a younger sister, Ariel.
+Roi Allan Gille Fabito was born on August 21, 1991, in Dagupan, Pangasinan, Philippines to Allan Fabito and Grace Fabito (née Gille).
+He has two younger brothers, Reymound and Russell, and a younger sister, Ariel.
 He and his family moved to Durham, North Carolina, when he was two after his mom got a job there.
 He moved back to the Philippines when he was 8 while his parents became more stable in the United States and moved back when he was 10.
 Fabito worked as a delivery driver for an Asian fusion restaurant while at North Carolina State University studying computer engineering.
 He later changed his major to film after not wanting to pursue it anymore, moving to Los Angeles after he finished college.